 Vivian Bauman, B.S.

-Vivi Bauman is a second year graduate student in UF’s Department of Clinical and Health Psychology, and will also be a masters candidate in Public Health with a concentration in Biostatistics starting Fall 2017.
+Vivi Bauman is a second year graduate student in UF’s Department of Clinical and Health Psychology, as well as a master’s candidate in Public Health with a concentration in Biostatistics.
 Vivi graduated from University of Maryland-College Park with a major in psychology and a minor in Spanish language and culture.
 After graduation, Vivi worked as a post-baccalaureate research fellow at the National Institutes of Health, where she assisted in the implementation of clinical trials aimed at discovering contributing factors to obesity and diabetes, along with treatment improvement for these conditions.
 Vivi’s primary research interests include metabolic disease prevention and health promotion.